-In the state of North Carolina, Charlotte is indeed the most populous, totaling out to nearly one million people.
+In North Carolina, Charlotte is indeed the most populous, totaling nearly one million people.
 Normally, this would be negligible, as most big cities have populations with comparable figures.
-What makes Charlotte different than most are three major factors: the climate that can sometimes get harsh and the potential challenges that people of certain nationalities or creeds could face.
+What makes Charlotte different from most are three major factors: the climate that can sometimes get harsh and the potential challenges that people of certain nationalities or creeds could face.
 These things can make Charlotte a stressful place to live for some, and therefore it is important to know where to find a mental health professional.

 Although it is a very appealing place to live in terms of aesthetics, Charlotte can experience some extreme weather at times.
 Winters are known to be somewhat harsh, carrying the possibility of ice storms that have the potential to ruin property.
 This can create stressful situations that warrant seeing a mental health professional, as the harsh and extreme winter weather of Charlotte can make driving hazardous as well as cause power outages.